microsoft/vscode-dev-containers/CONTRIBUTING.md

 - Consider using common helper functions from [shared/utils.sh](script-library/shared/utils.sh) when managing common tasks (like updating PATH variables, or managing gpg keys) by copying them directly into your script.
     - NOTE: This is done to minimize the impact that any change can have on existing working scripts.
     - Similarly, if you add a helper function to your script that could benefit others in the future, consider adding it to the `shared/utils.sh` file as well.

+- [shared/settings.env](script-library/shared/settings.env) contains shared environment variables used in many install scripts, such as `GPG Keys` and `Archive Architectures`.
+Consider adding your new env. variables to this script when applicable, or reusing existing variables when pertinent.

 ## Contributing to Documentation